AznIronMan/CNB_Notepad/README.md

 ## Update Notes

+### Version 1.0.1 - 10.18.2024 @ 2:30 PM PST

+- **Improved**: Settings are now stored in a more efficient database format, replacing the JSON-based settings file for better performance and scalability.
+- **Added**: About dialog box showing version and release date information.
+- **Added**: Command-line arguments to enable or disable debug mode (`--enabledebug` / `--disabledebug`).
+- **Fixed**: Multiple minor bug fixes and performance improvements.
+- **Updated**: Refined the menu state logic for better handling of active/inactive options based on the current editing context.

 ### Version 1.0.0 - 10.17.2024 @ 12:30 PM PST

 - Initial release of CNB Notepad with core functionality.
 - Multi-tab support, dark mode, word wrap toggle, and file status indicators.
-- Settings are stored per machine using `settings-HOSTNAME.json` after first launch.
+- Settings are stored per machine using a local database after first launch.

 ## Author Information